-Timothy J. Barberich has served as a member of our board of directors since February 2010, as a member of our audit committee since January 2012, as a member of our compensation committee since January 2012, including as chairman of the compensation committee since September 2014, and as a member of our nominating and corporate governance committee since September 2014.
-Mr. Barberich founded Sepracor, Inc., or Sepracor, in 1984 and served as Chief Executive Officer and Chairman of the board of directors of Sepracor until November 2009 when Sepracor was acquired by Dainippon Sumitomo.
+Timothy J. Barberich has served as a member of our board of directors since February 2010, as a member of our audit committee since January 2012, including as chair of the compensation committee since September 2014, and as a member of our nominating and corporate governance committee since September 2014.
+Mr. Barberich founded Sepracor, Inc., or Sepracor, in 1984 and served as Chief Executive Officer and chair of the board of directors of Sepracor until November 2009 when Sepracor was acquired by Dainippon Sumitomo.
 Prior to founding Sepracor, Mr. Barberich served as a senior executive at Millipore Corporation.
-Mr. Barberich currently serves on the boards of directors of Heartware International, Inc., or Heartware, GI Dynamics, Inc., Verastem Pharmaceuticals, Inc., Neurovance and BioNevia, Inc. He previously served on the Board of Trustees of the Boston Medical Center and the board of the Pharmaceutical Research and Manufacturers' Association.
+Mr. Barberich currently serves on the boards of directors of the following publicly-traded companies: Heartware International, Inc., or Heartware, GI Dynamics, Inc., and Verastem Pharmaceuticals, Inc., and the following private companies: Neurovance, Inc., MirImmune, Inc. and BioNevia, Inc. He previously served on the Board of Trustees of the Boston Medical Center and the board of the Pharmaceutical Research and Manufacturers' Association.
 Mr. Barberich received a B.S. in chemistry from Kings College.
 We believe Mr. Barberich is qualified to serve on our board of directors due to his significant experience in the development and commercialization of pharmaceutical products, his leadership experience at other pharmaceutical companies and his service on other boards of directors.

 David A. Kessler, M.D. has served as a member of our board of directors since March 2009, as a member of our compensation committee since September 2014 and as a member of our nominating and corporate governance committee since September 2014.
+Dr. Kessler became chair of our nominating and corporate governance committee since September 2015.
 Dr. Kessler has served as Professor of Pediatrics and Epidemiology and Biostatistics at the University of California, San Francisco, or UCSF, School of Medicine since 2003.
 Dr. Kessler served as the Dean of the School of Medicine and the Vice Chancellor for Medical Affairs at UCSF from 2003 until 2007 and Dean of the Yale University School of Medicine from 1997 until 2003.
 Dr. Kessler served as Commissioner of the FDA from November 1990 until March 1997.
 He currently serves as a senior advisor to TPG Capital.
 Dr. Kessler was elected a member of the Institute of Medicine in 1993.

-Currently, Dr. Kessler serves on the board of directors of Immucor, Inc. He previously served on the board of directors of Aptalis Pharma Inc. Dr. Kessler received a B.A. from Amherst College, a J.D. from The University of Chicago Law School and an M.D. from Harvard Medical School.
-In addition, Dr. Kessler received an Advanced Professional Certificate from the New York University Graduate School of Business Administration.
-We believe Dr. Kessler is qualified to serve on our board of directors due to his extensive healthcare and regulatory experience.
+Currently, Dr. Kessler serves on the board of directors of the following private companies: Immucor, Inc. and ASOthera Pharmaceuticals, Inc., or ASOthera.
+He previously served on the board of directors of Aptalis Pharma Inc. Dr. Kessler received a B.A. from Amherst College, a J.D. from The University of Chicago Law School and an M.D. from Harvard Medical School.
+In addition, Dr. Kessler is qualified to serve on our board of directors due to his extensive healthcare and regulatory experience.